Updated Mar 01, 2026

 However, achieving success also depends on thorough testing, secure authentication, and continuous monitoring.
 Take advantage of testing features to validate API calls and ensure each data object has a unique identifier.

 With a single-codebase approach, updates are instantly applied across web, iOS, and Android platforms.
 This removes bottlenecks, enabling quick responses to user feedback or business needs.
-Adalo makes it easy to maintain and scale SAP-integrated apps, empowering you to keep pace with evolving demands effortlessly.
+Over 3 million apps have been created on Adalo, with the visual builder described as "easy as PowerPoint"—making SAP integration accessible to teams who previously would have needed custom development resources.

 What are the advantages of using SAP data in a mobile app?